Each vocation is a mystery: each man goes through these stages differently.

 2. The time of doubts

-3. The moment of surrender
+3. Moment of surrender

 4. Confirmation